Elgg/Elgg/docs/guides/notifications.rst

 	/**
 	 * Initialize the plugin
 	 */
-	function sms_notifications_init () {
+	function sms_notifications_init() {
 		elgg_register_notification_method('sms');
 	}

-After registering the new method, it will appear to the notification settings page at ``www.example.com/notifications/personal/[username]``.
+After registering the new method, it will appear on the notification settings page at ``www.example.com/notifications/personal/[username]``.

 Sending the notifications using your own method